-Supported by Trust for London Policy in Practice has embarked on an ambitious project to track changing living standards for almost one million Londoners.
-By combining anonymised household level data sets from councils across London we are tracking income, employment and poverty for half a million low-income households over two years, on a monthly basis.
+Supported by Trust for London Policy in Practice is tracking changing living standards for almost one million Londoners in half a million households.
+By combining anonymised household level data sets from councils across London we can see how income, employment and poverty is changing, on a monthly basis.

 About the project